paulofponciano/eks-auto-mode/README.md

 # EKS Auto Mode

-- To use spot instances, add to deployment
+- To use spot instances, add to deployment:

     ```yaml
     ...